OPTIONS IN SELECTING THE TAX STATUS OF DELAWARE LLCS

 Despite the similarities, it's also important to highlight the differences between S-Corp taxation and partnership taxation.
 In some cases, Delaware LLCs subject to S-Corp taxation can engage in tax planning techniques that an LLC taxed as a partnership cannot.
 Some of those areas include self-employment taxes and claiming the 20% “qualified business income” deduction available in some cases.

-Unlike Partnership taxation, an LLC with only a single member is automatically classified as a “disregarded entity” by the U.S. Internal Revenue Service, unless it elects C-Corp or S-Corp taxation.
+Unlike Partnership taxation, an LLC with only a single member is automatically classified as a “disregarded entity” by the U.S. Internal Revenue Service, unless it elects C-Corp or S-Corp taxation by filing IRS Form 8832.
 As a disregarded entity, for purposes of taxation, the LLC is ignored (and does not prepare or file a tax return) and LLC items of gain and loss are treated as those of the sole member directly.
 Since there is technically no single-member LLC taxation and the LLC does not need to file a tax return with the IRS, any income must be claimed on the single member’s personal tax return as self-employment earnings.
+This means that the sole owner of the business will need to report all profits and losses alongside their personal income tax return, similar to a sole proprietorship.

 A single-member LLC which adds on another member automatically has their LLC tax status adjusted to that of a partnership.
 This conversion to partnership taxation may have tax consequences to the original member.
 Also, a single member LLC can elect C-Corp taxation or, if it meets the eligibility requirements, S-Corp taxation and status.